The easiest way to implement Cookiebot CMP on your WordPress website is by installing our plugin.

 First things first:

-- Ensure that you have version 4.2.0 of the Cookiebot WordPress plugin
+- Ensure that you have version 4.2.0 of the Cookiebot WordPress plugin or higher

 - Ensure you've already created a Google Tag Manager account, and have a container ID

 - Figure out if you need to rename GTM's dataLayer.
-If you don't know what that means, you can probably just use the default "dataLayer"

 - Avoid implementing Cookiebot multiple times, by ensuring that you don't load Cookiebot using the Cookiebot CMP tag in Google Tag Manager.